xdanto/mirador_CDM_plugin_aspace/README.md

 # Mirador Viewer for ArchivesSpace

-Pulls IIIF manifests from ContentDM (without Kalthura) for the Cranbrook Center for Collections & Research.
+Pulls IIIF manifests from ContentDM.

 Compatible with ArchivesSpace 4.2
 Tested with ArchivesSpace 4.2

-Credit: Adapted from a plugin built by Kevin Clair, Eberly Family Special Collections Library
+Credit: Adapted from a plugin built by Kevin Clair, Eberly Family Special Collections Library.
+Remove Kalthura for Cranbrook.